Coinbase loses half its value in a week as crypto slumps | News Channel 3-12

 Coinbase loses half its value in a week as crypto slumps

 SILVER SPRING, Md.
-(AP) — Cryptocurrency trading platform Coinbase has lost half its value in the past week, including its biggest one-day drop ever on Wednesday as the famously volatile crypto market weathers yet another slump.
+(AP) — Cryptocurrency trading platform Coinbase has lost half its value in the past week.
+That includes its biggest one-day drop to date on Wednesday as the famously volatile crypto market weathers yet another slump.
 Coinbase reported a $430 million net loss in the first quarter, or $1.98 per share, on declining sales and active users.
 Analysts expected profit of 8 cents per share.
 It’s unlikely those results surprised investors — Coinbase shares declined 43% in the four days leading up to their earnings release Tuesday.
-On Wednesday, shares fell 27% to $53 per share.
+On Wednesday, its shares fell 26% to $53.72 per share.
 On the day the company went public just 13 months ago, prices hit $429 per share.